 A Work Experience scheme is completed by pupils in Year 11.
 All pupils are visited by a member of staff during their Work Experience.
 Placements are arranged to suit the requirements of each individual pupil.

-to experience interpersonal relations in the workplace.
+experience interpersonal relations in the workplace.

-to sample different work situations.
+sample different work situations.

-to have the chance of getting steady jobs with particular employers (if vacancies arise) by proving that they are honest, trustworthy, hardworking and all the other things that go to make up good employees.
+have the chance of getting steady jobs with particular employers (if vacancies arise) by proving that they are honest, trustworthy, hardworking and all the other things that go to make up good employees.